 The idea of planning your own funeral can leave most people feeling uneasy.
 However, an increasing number of individuals are planning their own funerals, designating funeral preferences and arrangements, as well as even paying in advance.
 Pre-planning your service can provide peace-of-mind to both you and your family, knowing all your affairs are in order.

-At Grieco Family Funeral Homes, our pre-planning professionals are available to discuss your options and funeral preferences.
-While it may feel uncomfortable at first, there are many advantages to preplanning your funeral:
+At Grieco Funeral Homes, our pre-planning professional Don Woodside is available to discuss your options and funeral preferences.
+While it may feel uncomfortable at first, there are many advantages to pre-planning your funeral: